Harshch987/-CS5103_qha834_HarshChoudhary/README.md

-TEST CASE 3
+TEST CASE 3 - Multi Occurence Word Replacement

 1.Enter a string or text into the python program.
 2.The program replace the word even there are multi occurrence word in the original text.
 3.It should be able to replace multiple exact words at the same time.

 Input: Hello world python world